vitorecdias/encodedgeomtogeojson/README.md

 # encodedgeomtogeojson
 Decode geometry to a GEOJSON file.

-Install Node JS and NPM, run it with:
+Install Node JS and NPM and run it with:

 npm install